DKFZ-ODCF/SophiaWorkflow/README.md

 # Description

-[Sophia](https://bitbucket.org/utoprak/sophia) is a tool for identifying structural variations.
+[Sophia](https://bitbucket.org/utoprak/sophia) is a tool for identifying somatic structural variations in tumor-control sample pairs.
 It was developed by Umut Toprak at the Computational Oncology group, Theoretical Bioinformatics, German Cancer Research Center (DKFZ).
+This repository code allows to run Sophia with [Roddy](https://github.com/TheRoddyWMS/Roddy).

 ## Run flags / switches / passable values